tc-mqprio(8) — Linux manual page

 many users hardware defaults should work reasonably well.

-As one specific example numerous Ethernet cards support the
+As one specific example numerous Ethernet cards support the 802.1Q

-802.1Q link strict priority transmission selection algorithm
+link strict priority transmission selection algorithm (TSA).

-classification methods below can provide hardware offloaded
+methods below can provide hardware offloaded support for this TSA.

 CLASSIFICATION top